-3.5.1 Hydrology of the Los Alamos Area
+Hydrology of the Los Alamos Area

-A study of the hydrology of the Los Alamos area has been made as part of a survey to locate suitable well locations for community and laboratory water supply.2 LAMPRE I operation is expected to have no effect on ground water contamination, since no waste products will be released intentionally except gases, and no mechanism has been conceived whereby accidental introduction of radioactive materials to ground water could occur.
+A study of the hydrology of the Los Alemos area has been made as part of a survey to locate suitable well locations for community and laboratory water supply.
+LAMPRE I operation is expected to have no effect on ground water contamination, since no waste products will be released intentionally except gases, and no mechanism has been proposed for accidental introduction of radioactive materials to ground water.

-3.5.2 Seismicity of North Central New Mexico3
+Seismicity of North Central New Mexico

-About 99% of the 575 earthquakes recorded in New Mexico during the last century have originated in a narrow belt of the Mexican Highland section of the Basin and Range province adjoining the southeastern border of the Colorado Plateau province.
-About 94% have originated at the northern end of this belt in the 75 mile strip along the Rio Grande Valley from Albuquerque to Socorro.
+About 99% of the 575 earthquakes recorded in New Mexico during the last century have originated in a narrow belt of the Mexican Highland section of the Basin and Range province adjoining the southeastern border of Colorado Plateau province.
+About 94% have originated at the northern end of this belt in the 75 mile strip along the Rio Grande Valley between Socorro and Albuquerque.
 In this region, earthquakes have been recorded in 25 different years between 1855 and the present.